 On March 7, 2018, we and Teva Pharmaceuticals International GmbH and Teva Canada Limited, or together Teva, entered into a termination agreement terminating by mutual agreement the collaborative development and license agreement dated December 7, 2012, as amended.
-We and Teva agreed to terminate the collaborative development and license agreement atter to longer intends to further develop TV-45070.
+We and Teva agreed to terminate the collaborative development and license agreement after Teva informed us that it no longer intends to further develop TV-45070.
 For additional information regarding the terms of the collaborative development and license agreement, see the section captioned "Business-Strategic Alliances-Agreement with Teva for TV-45070" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 8, 2017.